TCM Security Academy Notes - by syselement

 # Process are ordered by most CPU usage to least

-📌 Check htop command too.
+📌 Check htop too.